DESKEDIT/KernelPCwindows/README.md

 Type [HELP] in the Command Prompt to view commands

-This program is 100% Python
+This program is 100% Python, The HTML and TeX are from the compiler

 Thank you!
 The Kernel Team.